eduherminio/AdventOfCode.Template/README.md

 - Place input files under `Inputs/` dir, following `XX.txt` convention.
 - Read the input content from `InputFilePath` and solve the puzzle by implementing `Solve_1()` and `Solve_2()`!

 **By default, only your last problem will be solved when running the project**.
-You can change that by behavior by modifying `Program.cs`:
+You can change that by behavior by modifying `Program.cs`.

+Invoking **different methods**:

 - `Solver.SolveAll();` → solves all the days.